University of Technology Sydney

 Teaching and learning strategies

-This subject is presented in a weekly 3-hour face-face and/or live online 'lecture' class format and incorporates a range of teaching and learning experiences.
-Various modes of presentation are used in the sessions including traditional lecture, integrated active learning exercises, in-classes quizzes (Assignment 1) followed immediately with discussion and formative feedback (to ensure all students have accurately and fully understood key concepts, and where applicable, how to apply them), use of flipped learning (which includes pre-class reading and exercises to prepare for in-class discussions and exercises), and a scheduled site visit where you will be able to experience and discuss on-site the principles you are learning in class.
+This subject is presented in a weekly 3-hour face-to-face format and incorporates a range of teaching and learning experiences.
+Various modes of presentation are used in the sessions including traditional lectures, integrated active learning exercises, and in-class quizzes (Assignment 1) followed immediately with discussion and formative feedback (to ensure all students have accurately and fully understand key concepts, and where applicable, how to apply them), use of flipped learning (which includes pre-class reading and exercises to prepare for in-class discussions and exercises), and a scheduled site visit where you will be able to experience and discuss on-site the principles you are learning in class.

 The Planning and Site Opportunities Exercise (Assignment 2) will require students to prepare a researched response to questions in the assignment brief and come to the Saturday Workshop prepared with key findings and recommendations to their group (related to specific tasks for which they have been assigned the lead role).
 Groups will deliver a briefing presentation to the instructor(s) during the workshop and will receive formative feedback on their key findings and ideas.
 The information developed by each group in Assignment 2 will support a recommended development proposal (Assignment 3).
 Students are encouraged to discuss problems with peers throughout the subject by raising issues in class and/or by asking questions via the subject page on UTS Canvas.